-One can take $\kappa = 1/8\beta^2$ with $\beta = 1680e$. \end{prop} From these concentration inequalities, one can deduce as in the Appendix of \cite{HuGu} that a Wigner matrix with entries having sub-Gaussian and log-concave laws satisfy Assumptions \ref{ass}. \begin{cor} Assume $\mu$ satisfies the assumptions of Proposition \ref{concWig} and has variance $1$.
-Then the matrix $X_N$ satisfies Assumptions \ref{ass}. \end{cor} We now prove Proposition \ref{concWig}.
-It will be a direct consequence of Klein's lemma (see \cite[Lemma 4.4.12]{AGZ}) and the following concentration of convex Lipschitz functions under $\mu^n$. \begin{prop} Let $\mu$ be a symmetric probability measure on $\R$ which has log-concave tails in the sense that $t \mapsto \mu( x : |x| \geq t)$ is concave, and which is sub-Gaussian in the sense that \eqref{subGauss} holds.
+One can take $\kappa = 1/8\beta^2$ with $\beta = 1680e$. \end{proposition} From these concentration inequalities, one can deduce as in the Appendix of \cite{HuGu} that a Wigner matrix with entries having sub-Gaussian and log-concave laws satisfy Assumptions \ref{ass}. \begin{corollary} Assume $\mu$ satisfies the assumptions of Proposition \ref{concWig} and has variance $1$.
+Then the matrix $X_N$ satisfies Assumptions \ref{ass}. \end{corollary} We now prove Proposition \ref{concWig}.
+It will be a direct consequence of Klein's lemma (see \cite[Lemma 4.4.12]{AGZ}) and the following concentration of convex Lipschitz functions under $\mu^n$. \begin{proposition} Let $\mu$ be a symmetric probability measure on $\R$ which has log-concave tails in the sense that $t \mapsto \mu( x : |x| \geq t)$ is concave, and which is sub-Gaussian in the sense that \eqref{subGauss} holds.
 For any lower-bounded convex $1$-Lipschitz function $f : \R\to \R$ such that $\int f d\mu^n =0$ and any $t>0$,

 where $\beta$ is numerical constant.
-One can take $\beta = 1680 e$. \end{prop} \begin{proof} By \cite[Corollary 2.2]{SST}, we know that there exists a numerical constant $\beta$ such that $\mu^n$ satisfies a convex infimum convolution inequality with cost function $\Lambda^*(./\beta)$, where $\Lambda^*$ is the Legendre transfom of $\Lambda$ defined by,
+One can take $\beta = 1680 e$. \end{proposition} \begin{proof} By \cite[Corollary 2.2]{SST}, we know that there exists a numerical constant $\beta$ such that $\mu^n$ satisfies a convex infimum convolution inequality with cost function $\Lambda^*(./\beta)$, where $\Lambda^*$ is the Legendre transfom of $\Lambda$ defined by,

 Moreover, $\beta$ can be taken to be $1680 e$.
 More precisely, for any convex lower-bounded function $f : \R \to \R$,

 where $\Box$ denotes the infimum convolution operator, defined by